-9.8.2 Casualty Localization, Identification, and Association with Casualty Reports
+9.8.2.1 Initial Report: Localization, identification, and association

-Team systems will be required to geo-locate casualties with sufficient accuracy in order to receive points for correct health assessment in the Casualty Report.
-The Casualty Report includes fields for location (latitude, longitude) and casualty ID.
-Unlike the phase 1 challenge, identity for each casualty will no longer be provided on the course using AprilTags.
+Teams' systems will be required to geo-locate casualties with sufficient accuracy in order to receive points for correct health assessment.
+The initial report must include the location (latitude, longitude) and casualty ID, and it can optionally include any or all health assessment fields (see Table 6).
+Unlike Challenge Event 1, casualties will no longer be marked on the course with AprilTags.
 The reported casualty ID is an identifier assigned by the team system, unique within the run.
+An initial report with the same casualty ID as a previously received initial report will be treated as an initial supplement.

-The Casualty Report must be associated with a ground truth casualty in order to receive points.
-The reported casualty location must be within a predetermined distance from the ground truth casualty in order to be associated.
-The distance requirement will be released in a future version of this document.
+The Casualty Report must be associated with a ground truth casualty to receive points.
+To associate the Casualty Report with a ground truth casualty, the reported location in the initial report must be within a predetermined distance from the ground truth casualty location.

+For the workshop the accuracy must have been within a 2m radius of the casualty.
+For Challenge Event 2 the accuracy must be within a 4m radius of the casualty.
 If there is more than one casualty within the distance requirement from the reported location, the ground truth casualty which awards the most points will be associated with the Casualty Report.
 If a subsequent Casualty Report awards more points for the same ground truth casualty, it will supersede the previously associated Casualty Report.
-Association will be recomputed upon each report submission in order to maximize the possible points awarded to the team by association within the location constraint.
+Association will be recomputed upon each report submission to maximize the possible points awarded to the team within the location constraint.
 For each ground truth casualty, teams may only receive points from a single associated Casualty Report.